atisamhaq123/QuantumTalk/README.md

 - HTML5

 ## Description
-- Design: I've created a sleek and modern design for our application, incorporating a black background that adds an element of sophistication and style..
+- Design: I've created a sleek and modern design for our application, incorporating a black background that adds an element of sophistication and style.

 - Live User List: The side list I've implemented displays live users, giving real-time visibility into who's currently online and active within the application.